 The brand you get is also an important thing to consider when buying disposable razors.

-Off-brands that you’ve never heard of before is stepping into unfamiliar territory, and you won’t exactly know for sure what can happen.
+Off-brands that you’ve never heard of before are stepping into unfamiliar territory, and you won’t exactly know for sure what can happen.

-I once tried a brand of razors that looked similar to Bic’s disposables thinking it would do the same job but for a cheaper price, only to get a tomato red rash on my face because of the low quality steel blades.
+I once tried a brand of razors that looked similar to Bic’s disposables, thinking it would do the same job but for a lower price, only to get a red tomato rash on my face because of the inferior quality steel blades.

 Remember that you get what you pay for.
 Buying something cheap and you’ll get a lousy shave.

-Just a couple of dollars can save you from a painful skin irritation or unintended razor cuts.
+Just a couple of dollars can save you from painful skin irritation or unintended razor cuts.

-The biggest advantage of a disposable razor would be availability.
-Go into any grocery or pharmacy chances are you’ll be able to buy a pack of disposables.
+The most significant advantage of a disposable razor would be availability.
+Go into any grocery or pharmacy; chances are you’ll be able to buy a pack of disposables.